1976 San Diego Chargers season: Preseason

 The Chargers scored three rushing touchdowns in their preseason opener against the Eagles.
 Don Woods scored the first two after an interception and a fumble recovery by Mike Williams, and Washington, the Chargers' 1st-round pick, had the third.
 Against the Patriots, Woods again scored twice and Washington once, before Chris Fletcher sealed the win with an interception return touchdown on the game's final play.
 The victory was marred when Washington sustained a knee injury while making a cut.
 While head coach Tommy Prothro initially reported the injury not to be too serious, Washington eventually needed surgery and missed the entire season.

 In their next game San Diego met the Cardinals in Japan; it was the first time an NFL game had been played outside of North America.
 The Chargers were defeated for the first time in the preseason, with Dwight MacDonald scoring their lone touchdown on a pass from Fouts.
 Their following game was the NFL's first in Hawaii.
 Fouts was rested, with backup Neal Jeffrey playing the whole game.
 Rickey Young scored a touchdown, and Sergio Albert kicked three field goals, the last for a 16–14 lead with 59 seconds to play, but San Francisco came back with a winning field goal as time expired.

 The Chargers lost their fifth game in Seattle, giving the expansion Seahawks their first win as an NFL franchise.
-Fouts and MacDonald combined for another touchdown, and Bo Matthews put broke a 10–10 tie with a 9-yard run in the final quarter.
+Fouts and MacDonald combined for another touchdown, and Bo Matthews broke a 10–10 tie with a 9-yard run in the final quarter.
 However, kicker John Delaney missed the extra point, eventually allowing Seattle to win the game with a touchdown and successful conversion with 13 seconds to play.
 For their preseason finale, the Chargers returned to San Diego and evened their record at 3–3 by beating the Giants.
 Charlie Joiner caught touchdown passes from both Fouts and Jeffrey as the Chargers overcame a 13–0 1st quarter deficit, winning 14–13 after New York's kicker missed a late field goal attempt.